n-michlol/AspaklaryaReview/README.md

 ## Features

 - Image submission for review from any wiki page
-- Special page for reviewing submitted images
+- Special page (Special:AspaklaryaQueue) for reviewing submitted images
-- Notifications for image review decisions
+- Notifications for review decisions (approved, removed, edited)
-- Permission-based access control
+- Permission-based access control with logging
 - Support for Hebrew and English interfaces
+- Automatic image removal from articles and file page redirection
+- Previous review status display and re-review confirmation

 ## Requirements